 You must collect ALL parts (except battery, connector, and cables) while you are doing Lab 7 so you can be sure they function properly.

 There are two types of LEDs you can get from the professor’s office.
-Low current red/yellow/green HLMP-D150 LEDs can be connected directly to a microcontroller output using just a 680  or 1 k resistor.
-The other colors and sizes that we have require 10 mA and will need an interface (like a 2N2222 and a 100  resistor.)
+Low current red/yellow/green HLMP-D150 LEDs can be connected directly to a microcontroller output using just a 680 ohm or 1 kohm resistor.
+The other colors and sizes that we have require 10 mA and will need an interface (like a 2N2222 and a 100ohm resistor.)
 You should test the LED/resistor circuit on a breadboard to make sure the brightness is acceptable.

-My advice is to do a little bit of Lab 7, and then have someone check it.
+Lab 8 hint: My advice is to do a little bit of Lab 7, and then have someone check it.
 DO NOT DO THE COMPLETE DESIGN SCH/PCB THEN GET IT CHECKED.
 To have Lab 7 checked, you can contact your TA, or email the SCH and PCB files to your professor.
 We will evaluate your SCH files for gross design errors in the I/O interface PCB files for style (line width, mitered corners).

 The datasheets for the components used in this cabinet tab of the BOM can be found on the datasheets page http://users.ece.utexas.edu/~valvano/Datasheets/.